 The Giraffe Centre in Nairobi offers a unique and interactive wildlife experience.
 Situated in the leafy suburb of Karen, this conservation and education center is renowned for its efforts in the preservation of the endangered Rothschild’s giraffe.

 As a visitor, you have the opportunity to hand-feed these beautiful creatures from an elevated platform and get really close!
-You visiting the Giraffe Centre is not only a unique animal encounter but also makes a meaningful contribution to the ongoing efforts to protect these giants.
-To learn more about these beautiful Rothschild Giraffes, I recommend booking a half-day tour to the Giraffe Center + Sheldrick Wildlife Trust for the ultimate educational animal experience.
+Visiting the Giraffe Centre is not only a unique animal encounter but also makes a meaningful contribution to the ongoing efforts to protect these giants.
 One of the real must-see places on any 10-day Kenya itinerary!

 Nairobi National Museum